Course Content and Outcome Guide for BIT 109

 - Special Fee:

 Course DescriptionIntroduces fundamental principles and practices for the bioscience laboratory.
 Principles of quality documentation, safety, and precise communication will be emphasized throughout, in the context of technical activities that include solution preparation, instrumentation for measurements (weight, volume, temperature, pH, conductivity and spectroscopy), assay techniques and routine laboratory maintenance.
 Recommend prior or concurrent college level course in Chemistry, or BI 112 or 211, and MTH 65.
-Prerequisite: Placement into WR 115 and RD 115.
-Prerequisite or concurrent enrollment in: BIT 105 and BIT 107.
+Prerequisites: Placement into WR 115 and RD 115.
+Prerequisites/concurrent: BIT 105 and BIT 107.

 Intended Outcomes for the course